Free Entitlement to Early Education for two, three and four year olds

 The table above also shows for three and four years olds the dates of birth and the earliest time a child could take up their free place.

-For more details on how the FEE for two, three, and four year old schemes operate view the childcare choices site.
+For more details on how the FEE for 9 months, two, three, and four year old schemes operate view the childcare choices site.